-Learn how you can update your existing cabinets in a budget-friendly way by painting and refacing them for a whole new look!
+Learn how you can reface your kitchen cabinets in a budget-friendly way by painting and refacing them for a whole new look!

 So, you aren’t a big fan of your kitchen cabinets?